Muzammal-Naseer/NRP/README.md

   python purify.py ----dir adv_images --purifier NRP --dynamic
 ```

+## What Can You Do?
+You can build on our work with the following objectives in mind:
+   * Can you create a blackbox attack (no knowledge of defense or backbone) that is powerful enough to break our defense?
+   * Can you create a graybox attack (defense is known but no knowledge of architecture of NRP and its backbone) that can break our defense.
+We provide two purifier to test such attack.
+You can use one in your attack and then test on the other one?
+   * Can you break our dynamic inference?
+   * Can you prepare similar defense for [unrestricted attack](https://arxiv.org/abs/1807.01216).

 ## Citation
+Please consider citing our work.
 ```
 @InProceedings{Naseer_2020_CVPR,
 author = {Naseer, Muzammal and Khan, Salman and Hayat, Munawar and Khan, Fahad Shahbaz and Porikli, Fatih},